HerbieJames/arcade-capstone/README.md

 **Google Chrome:** With the browser's Dev Tools, I have been able to assess the site's development across a complete range of viewport dimensions, and zoom settings.
 Furthermore, the tools open up individual element assessment, which has proven extremely important in this project, as so much of the javascript manipulates element positions in the DOM, and element styles.

 **Django Debugging:** In using `config -> settings.py -> DEBUG = True ?
 False`, Django opens up an array of debugging tools with comprehensive error messaging with traceback.
 I used `DEBUG = TRUE` for creating the custom method `game -> methods.py -> clearScore`, and for configuring Django views, templates, models, forms and urls.`DEBUG` was set to `False` before every deployment.

+**console.log (Javascript):** For complex inter-connected methods such as the ones used in frogger, robust use of console.log for displaying randomly generated data has been vital to configure the functions there, and for identifying where errors have occured.
+Crutially for this project, the ability to log a live node to the console has been exceptional.

 ## Validation
 ### HTML Validation (Git Hash: *f9803fcd5fbd0eb9c35227b32ba9dbdbbf7f1855*)